uQr/cordova-docs/tips-and-workarounds/ios/ios-plugin-symlink-fix/tips-and-workarounds-ios-ios-plugin-symlink-fix-readme.md

 #Cordova plugin Symlink fix for iOS plugins with custom frameworks

-> **NOTE:** This article is depreciated.
+> **NOTE:** This article is deprecated.
 The new article can be found [here](/articles/tips-and-workarounds/ios/ios-plugin-symlink-fix/tips-and-workarounds-ios-ios-plugin-symlink-fix-readme.md).